syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ## Step 3: Register the handler

- [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core) Nuget is a dependent package for all Syncfusion controls of .NET MAUI.
+ [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core) NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight C# %}